Whitman, A Users' Guide

 intellectual programming.
 This person oversees the faculty advisers, resident graduate students (RGSs) and peer academic advisers and works closely with five assigned academic departments that develop relationships with the college for Major Choices programming.

-over the moat (see below) to the archway in Hargadon Hall.
+(see below) to the archway in Hargadon Hall.
 It is not a drawbridge, but that doesn’t stop anyone from using the appellation.
+This is also known as the "YES" bridge.

 Entryway – A ground-level door into a stairwell in a residence hall.
 In many older